 The more early years education children receive, the less likely they are to develop heart disease in later life, landmark research reveals.

 The benefits of early years education have already been shown to be myriad.
-According to studies in recent decades, they include improved secondary school attainment, higher earnings and lower rates of incarceration.
+Recent studies show that preschool attendance leads to improved secondary-school attainment, increased earnings and reduced likelihood of imprisonment in later life.
 The new research, however, is the first in-depth study of the impact on health.